coxfuture/Tensorflow-web-model-testing/README.md

 It's a stripped down version of a more fully-featured video analytics system, currently a private repo.
 Please open an issue for any code that doesn't appear to do anything.

-You'll need to register an account to use it, there's not much real security but I found out how to add account management, so I did.
-Dummy data works fine, there's no email verification or anything.
 ![login page](login.png)